antz22/ultimate-guide-to-flutter/README.md

 What a natural progression!

 That's the basics of state management.
 Take a look at the extra resources listed below to get more familiar with these concepts and syntax.
+Also, take a look at the [advanced_flutter_examples.dart](https://github.com/antz22/ultimate-guide-to-flutter/blob/master/code/advanced_flutter_examples.dart) file in the 'code' folder to see all of the examples provided in this section of the tutorial (to use as reference).

 ## Best Practices